root-project/web/for_developers/continuous_integration-testing/githubactions.md

      repo_name: root
 ```

 Now it usually takes about 1 hour for the changes to show up.
-To immidiately
+To immediately
 have a node pull the changes to verify that the new feature is functional, we
 can ssh into one of the nodes and run `puppet agent -t`.